phetsims/circuit-construction-kit-common/doc/eecircuit-next-steps.md

-# EEcircuit Integration: Next Steps
+# Spice Integration: Next Steps

-This document outlines how to extend the EEcircuit (Ngspice WASM) integration beyond the current DC-only implementation to support reactive components and special elements.
+This document outlines how to extend the Spice (Ngspice WASM) integration beyond the current DC-only implementation to support reactive components and special elements.

 ## Current State (Completed)

 - DC circuits with batteries and resistors working
-- Async buffered solver pattern in `EEcircuitSolverManager`
+- Async buffered solver pattern in `SpiceSolverManager`
-- Query parameter `?solver=eecircuit` (default) vs `?solver=phet`
+- Query parameter `?solver=spice` (default) vs `?solver=phet`
 - Sign conventions verified and working
 - Maps stored with cached solution for correct element lookup